Many would get COVID-19 vaccine, but hesitancy remains — CBS News poll

 Asked why they might not, or will not, reasons tilt toward skepticism about the vaccine and its development with a wait-and-see approach, and worries about side effects.
 There are also some who mistrust either the government or those who developed the shot.
 And there are partisan views at work here, too.

-One in five also say they never get any vaccines, and a similar number say they just aren't concerned about coronavirus.
+One in 5 also say they never get any vaccines, and a similar number say they just aren't concerned about coronavirus.

 Democrats are much more likely than Republicans and independents to say yes, they'd get one.
 Both the latter groups say they'd prefer to wait and see what happens — this is among their main reasons for not saying yes.
 (In other polling throughout the pandemic, Republicans have been relatively less concerned about the virus, generally, than have Democrats, though that's not as much a reason for them here, compared to concerns about its being untested or about side effects.)